Sou6161/Internshala-quiz-game/README.md

 # Interactive Quiz Application

-A modern, interactive quiz application built with React and TypeScript, featuring multiple-choice and integer-type questions with time constraints.
+A modern, interactive quiz application built with React and featuring multiple-choice and integer-type questions with time constraints.

 ## 🌐 Live Demo